David Ascalon: Biography

 Ascalon was born in Tel Aviv, in the British Mandate of Palestine (now Israel) on March 8, 1945.
 He received his early artistic training as an apprentice of his father, the Hungarian-born sculptor and industrial designer, Maurice Ascalon (1913–2003).

 Ascalon came to the United States as a teenager when his father took the family across the Atlantic as a means to broaden their horizons.
 He attended Beverly Hills High School in Beverly Hills, California and graduated in 1963.

 Ascalon studied art and design at the California State University at Northridge as well as architecture and interior design at California Polytechnic State University in San Luis Obispo, and Pratt Institute in New York, where he received his degree.

 Throughout the 1970s, Ascalon worked in the fields of interior design and architecture in New York, and for the firm of the noted Israeli architect Aryeh Elhanani in Tel Aviv.
 Seeking a more immediate means of artistic expression than the architectural arts would allow, he began experimenting in sculptural metalwork, exploring abstract compositions with a welding torch.

 In recent years, Ascalon has taken an active role on issues of artist rights advocacy, and in 2010 filed a federal suit under the Visual Artists Rights Act (VARA) in a case involving the rights of artist with respect to the restoration of public sculpture.
 Among Ascalon's other relatives are his son, contemporary industrial designer Brad Ascalon, and older brother Adir Ascalon (d.
 2003).
 Adir was a surrealist painter and sculptor who collaborated with the noted Mexican muralist David Alfaro Siqueiros.
 Ascalon is also a licensed airplane private pilot.

-Ascalon currently resides in the Philadelphia suburb of Cherry Hill, New Jersey, and in the Hamptons on the east end of Long Island, New York.
+Ascalon resides in the Philadelphia suburb of Cherry Hill, New Jersey, and in the Hamptons on the east end of Long Island, New York.